lvh/async-pep/pep-xxxx.rst

 Consumers consume bytes produced by producers.
 Together with producers, they make flow control possible.

 Consumers primarily play a passive role in flow control.
+They get called whenever a producer has some data available.
+They then process that data, and typically yield control back to the producer.

+Consumers typically implement buffers of some sort.
+They make flow control possible by telling their producer about the current status of those buffers.
+A consumer can instruct a producer to stop producing entirely, stop producing temporarily, or resume producing if it has been told to pause previously.

+Producers are registered to the consumer using the ``register`` method.

 Producers
 ---------